 Redeemer’s accredited, two-year bachelor of education program grows out of a Christian perspective and provides significant opportunities for learning and practicing classroom skills.
 If you are called to teach and are convinced that you belong in the classroom, Redeemer provides a rigorous teacher education that will prepare you to become an Ontario Certified Teacher (OCT).
 Redeemer’s Bachelor of Education offers graduates the opportunity to teach in a wide variety of schools, including Public, Catholic, and independent Christian schools.
+The Bachelor of Education degree program has different deadlines and program requirements than Redeemer’s undergraduate programs.
+This information is clearly outlined on the Bachelor of Education process & requirements page.

 This program is designed for those who have already completed an undergraduate degree whether from Redeemer or another institution.
 Students applying for the consecutive education program must apply through our website.

 Applicants must hold an acceptable university degree.
-If you are applying to the junior/intermediate division, you should have a minimum of 6 courses/18 credits in a teaching subject.
+If you are applying to the junior/intermediate division, you should have a minimum of 6 courses/18 credits in a teaching subject listed below.
 Normally, a major or minor in that subject will meet this requirement.
 You should have a grade point average of 7.00 (B- or 70%) in the last two years of your university program, satisfy the English Language requirement, and give evidence of having experience with elementary-level students in a structured setting.

 Applicants will be interviewed by education faculty concerning their interest and qualifications for a career in teaching.
 Meeting minimum requirements does not guarantee admission to the program.